kingbased/keychecker/README.md

 - Azure - (Auto-fetch all deployments, auto-fetch best deployment/model, filter status)
 - Google Cloud Vertex AI - (Requires a key file since oauth tokens expire hourly.
 Good luck scraping for those.)
 - MistralAI - (Subscription status)

+An asynchronus version of the checker can be found in the branch 'async'.
+I don't want to merge into main just yet because of the issues OAI had recently when speedchecking lots of keys.
+It is currently working though and can process around 1.5k keys every ~2 seconds.
 # Usage:
 `pip install -r requirements.txt`